batchelormaxdb/rockpaperscissors/README.md

 # rockpaperscissors

-Rock, Paper, Scissors console application for web, made in JavaScript.
+Rock, Paper, Scissors application for web, made in JavaScript.